pabloMasini/Audio/README.md

-# Software
+# Audio

-All kinds of software experiments, from Python scripts to VCV Rack patches.
+All kinds of audio experiments, from Ableton Live Racks to VCV Rack patches.